jameslamb/conference-notes/ODSC/odsc-west-2016.md

 - "index-free adjacency"
 	- no index used to look up all the nodes a node is connected to
 	- local traversal will have the same performance regardless of graph size...as long as you start from a well-defined starting point
-	- in contrast: a JOIN in something relational is based on an overlap of two sets (perforamnce breaks down w/ bigger datasets)
+	- in contrast: a JOIN in something relational is based on an overlap of two sets (performance breaks down w/ bigger datasets)
 - so how do you find well-defined starting points?
 	- you should be searching based on indexed properties
 	- ```CREATE INDEX ON :Person(name)```